 Views from Tung Yeung Shan

-If you hadn’t noticed it till now, I hiked up Tung Yeung Shan on a cloudy T3 day.
-Thankfully, it wasn’t raining (yet), but the views and winds on top were truly spectacular.
+The first time I hiked up Tung Yeung Shan was on a cloudy, with the T3 signal in force.
+Thankfully, it hadn’t started raining, but the views and winds on top were truly spectacular.

-- Views of Sai Kung from Tung Yeung Shan
+- Views of Shatin beyond the silvergrass on Tung Yeung Shan

-- Views of Shatin from Tung Yeung Shan
+- Bursting with silvergrass — Tung Yeung Shan

 - The back of the Kowloon range seen from Tung Yeung Shan